G3BAB/graviton/README.md

 # Graviton - A Gravity Correction Calculator

 This script provides a quick way to calculate gravity corrections based on geospatial data stored in a Shapefile.
+Feel free to test it out using the attached dummy shapefile.

 ## 📄 Requirements for Input Shapefile